pranavsivakumar01/pranavsivakumar01/README.md

     - 🧠 Implemented using **CNNs** for gesture recognition.
   - **Product Recommendation System**
     - 📊 Built with **Machine Learning** for personalized recommendations.
-  - **Smart Business Dashboards**
-    - 📈 Designed for SMEs to visualize sales and growth data.
-  - **Video Analytics System**
-    - 🚦 Tracks and analyzes traffic data using video streams.

----

 ## 📬 Get in Touch